Why Scaling People Analytics is a Lot Like Chin-ups

 Scaling people analytics is like doing 100 chin-ups

 According to Visier benchmark data, a typical large company will have 11 managers per 100 employees–in a 5,000-person business, that’s nearly 500 people who need to be served with insights.
 Some organizations can do this with ease.
-Merck KGaA, for example, has grown its user base to a network of 3,500 users, which includes the entire management population of business and people leaders, plus the HR function.
+For example, multinational science and technology company used Visier to grow its user base to a network of 3,500 users, which includes the entire management population of business and people leaders, plus the HR function.
 Line managers make up 3,000 of these users.

 1. Overwhelming security requirements